"God calls to the Home of Peace." (The Quran, 10:25)

 The truth is that peace in Islam is the 'rule', while war is the 'exception'.
 This is borne out by all the teachings of Islam and the practical life of the Prophet of Islam.

-The Example of the Prophet
+The Example of the Prophet Muhammad

 Purify your vestments (74:4).

-The mission of Islam is based on monotheism, its goal being to make people realize the existence of the one and only God and to strive to bring about a revolution in the hearts and minds of individuals in order that they may love God as is His due.
+The mission of Islam is based on monotheism, its goal being to make people realize the existence of the one and only God and to strive to bring about a revolution in their hearts and minds of individuals in order that they may love God as is His due.
 And the greatest concern of man should be to fear and worship his Creator (2:165).

 Under the scheme of the divine trial of human beings, God has granted man freedom.
 Due to this freedom, enmities may develop between people (20:123), which sometimes lead them to war.
 But Islam makes a clear difference between enmity and war.

 Believers do not have the right to wage wars against their enemies.
-What the believers have to do, as regards their enemies, is far from waging war.
+What the believers have to do as regards their enemies is far from waging war.
 Their duty is to peacefully convey to them the message of Islam.
 The Quran gives a clear injunction on this subject:

 "And good and evil deeds are not alike.
 Repel evil with good.
 And he who is your enemy will become your dearest friend."
 (41:33-34)